-4.4.2 LEAVING CAMPUS
+4.4.2 LEAVING CAMPUS OR MISSING CLASS

-Students are to remain on campus at all times during the school day unless given approval by a member of the Middle School Leadership team (Assistant Principal or Principal) or the Middle School Office to leave.
+Students are to remain on campus at all times during the school day unless given approval by a member of the Middle School Leadership team (Dean of Students, Assistant Principal, or Principal) or the Middle School Office to leave.
 If students must leave due to illness, the school nurse and/or school administration will contact the parents.
 If students must leave campus prior to dismissal time, parents are requested to notify the MS Attendance Secretary about this via email in advance.
 In all cases, students must obtain an early release slip in order to leave the school campus.